Silesian Autonomy Movement

-On 17 October 2009, the Silesian Autonomy Movement signed a cooperation agreement with its German sister organisation, Initiative der Autonomie Schlesiens (IAS), based in Würzburg, and the UK-based Silesian Autonomy Movement.
+The Silesian Autonomy Movement (Ruch Autōnōmije Ślōnska, Ruch Autonomii Śląska, Bewegung für die Autonomie Schlesiens), abbreviated as RAŚ, is a movement that seeks the creation of an autonomous Silesia including a separate Silesian Treasury, a Silesian Parliament, as well as a Silesian constitution and an elected president.
+The party envisions an autonomous Silesia either within Poland, or as part of the Europe of 100 Flags, where the competences and sovereignty of modern states will be transferred to the regions.
+RAŚ considers Silesians a separate nation and promotes Silesian nationalism.
+The party supports regionalist and separatist movements in Europe, and has also been described as separatist itself.

 In 2002, RAŚ became a member of the European Free Alliance.
 In 2007, RAŚ activists reestablished football club 1.
 FC Katowice.
-Also, since 2007 RAŚ has organized annual "Autonomy Marches" in Poland (pl, szl).
+Also, since 2007 RAŚ has organized annual "Autonomy Marches" in Poland.

-Nationally, the party is affiliated with Civic Coalition.
+Nationally, the party is considered left-wing, and it is affiliated with Civic Coalition.
 In 2019, the RAŚ signed an agreement with the Civic Coalition for elections to the Sejm and Senate, in which both parties ran on a joint list in Upper Silesia.
 The two parties continued to cooperate afterwards, and the secretary of RAŚ, Jacek Tomaszewski, is also a member of the Civic Coalition.